IntersectMBO/cardano-node/doc/reference/multisig.md

     --out-file spendScriptTxBody
 ```

-#### Step 2 - Construct the required witnesses
+#### Step 2 - construct required witnesses

-We need to construct the script witness and the three required witnesses set out by the script.
-We do this as follows:
+To construct the script witness and three witnesses required by the example `all` script, run the following commands:

 ```bash
 cardano-cli shelley transaction witness \